Women in Business Conference

 In addition to all of this, Amelia is also very passionate about working with women so that they feel empowered to achieve their ambitions in life

-Panel Host: Felicity King, Director of Development at Edwards & Pearce.
+Felicity King, Director of Development at Edwards & Pearce.

 Felicity is an expert in human behaviour — having amassed over 25 years of experience in the field of Learning and Development (L&D) — and has held several high-ranking positions in both the public and private sectors.

-Now with her own company, she is a professional couch who has made great contributions to sustainable leadership and the prevention of burnout.
+Now with her own company, she is a professional coach who has made great contributions to sustainable leadership and the prevention of burnout.
 For this work, she has even been honoured with a fellowship from the Charted College of Teaching.

 Each year, Felicity selects a new research theme to benefit her clients and network.
 Currently, she is looking at the impact of seasonal changes on the brain and performance, offering a unique approach to harnessing natural cycles for empowerment and sustainability.